Breaking Down the Chargeback Process: A Step-By-Step Guide

 Who Are the Players in the Chargeback Process?

-Chargebacks are essentially disagreements between a cardholder and a merchant, with the cardholder’s issuing bank being involved.
-That’s just the start, though.
-There are multiple other key players here, including:
+Chargebacks are essentially disagreements between a cardholder and a merchant, with the cardholder’s issuing bank being involved, too.
+That’s just the start, though; there are multiple key players here, including:

 - The Cardholder: The owner of the card involved in a transaction.